LSleutsky/ipv4-geolocation/README.md

 ### Docker Compose V2

-If the option `Use Docker Compose V2` is enabled in _Docker Desktop_, then the above _Docker Compose_ commands can be ran with the below syntax:
+If running manually on a local machine with _Docker Desktop_, and the option `Use Docker Compose V2` is enabled in settings, then the above _Docker Compose_ commands can be ran with the below syntax:

 ```bash
 docker compose up